MostafaMahgoub/Part-of-speech/README.md

 This will start the server on port 3000.

+**Please make sure it's running on 3000 because otherwill you'll have to update the client-side code**

 To start the client, navigate to the `client` folder and run:

 `npm start`

+**You'll have to run the client-side on another port since the server is using the 3000**

 ## Endpoints